BharatDhande/FinEdge/README.md

-# 🏦 Banking Portal – Full Stack Web Application
+# 🏦 FinEdge – Banking Portal

 A secure and modern full-stack banking portal developed using **Spring Boot**, **Spring Security**, **Angular**, and **MySQL**.
 The platform enables users to register, manage accounts, perform transactions, and securely access banking features.